Rothamsted/knetbuilder/RevisionHistory.md

     * Generic packages (ie, the generic parser library and a few [utilities](https://github.com/Rothamsted/ondex-base/tree/master/core/base/src/main/java/net/sourceforge/ondex/core/util)) were migrated from the owl parser module to proper places.
     * Several mappings for common ontologies added.
-  * Internal components to index data based on Lucene
   * All ONDEX code reviewed and migrated to Lucene 6.0.0.
   * Berkeley support removed from the main build.
   * Bugfixing and Enhancements:
   	 * Text mining module (to support new PubMed XML, [#12](https://github.com/Rothamsted/ondex-knet-builder/issues/12), [#13](https://github.com/Rothamsted/ondex-knet-builder/issues/12)).
   	 * New Concept Classes and and relation types added.

 ## v1.2
   * OWL parser